chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 - I will try to keep this guide up-to-date and provide further information relating to these fixes when new macOS Sequoia updates arrive and once I've tested them.
 - *If necessary, I may add an update proceedure and additional helpful information to this guide.*

+### Additional support (if needed)
+If you find yourself needing additional support - the helpers in the [RebaseRegions Paradise Discord](https://discord.gg/N3Xa7h3yCy) may be able to help answer questions you have.

+>[!NOTE]
+>
+> Root patching is generally unsupported and not advised for hackintoshes.
+Do NOT seek additional help for root patching in the /r/Hackintosh Paradise Discord or the OpenCore Patcher Paradise Discord (or the related subreddits).
+NO SUPPORT will be given to you there regarding root patching for hackintosh.

 ## Photos:

 ![WiFiProof](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/Wi-Fi-Proof-Sequoia.png)</br>